carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 our goals prioritize.
 The most direct way to deliver a modern and excellent developer experience for those use cases and developers would be to improve C++.

-Improving C++ to modernize it and deliver the kind of experience developers expect from a programming language today is difficult in part because **C++ has decades of technical debt** accumulated in the design of the language.
-It inherited the legacy of C, including
-[textual preprocessing and inclusion](https://clang.llvm.org/docs/Modules.html#problems-with-the-current-model).
+Improving C++ to better provide modern language features and deliver the kind of experience developers expect from a programming language today is difficult in part because **C++ has decades of technical debt** accumulated in the design of the language.
+It inherited the legacy of C, including [textual preprocessing and inclusion](https://clang.llvm.org/docs/Modules.html#problems-with-the-current-model).
 At the time, this was essential to C++'s success by giving it instant and high quality access to a large C ecosystem.
 However, over time this has resulted in